 What kind of ‘Invoice templates’ are there?

-Most softwares allow you to customise your Invoice templates, but you often get limited flexibility.
+Most online accounting packages allow you to customise your Invoice templates, but you often get limited flexibility.

 If your invoice is too descriptive with detailed terms & conditions you may find it hard to make the default template work for you.
 So if this is an important part of your business, you should check it out.